Birth Injury: Skull Fracture Attorneys in Pittsburgh

 Occipital separation, otherwise known as occipital osteodiastasis, is a rare complication that takes places during cephalic presentation or delivery.
 This basically means that the first part of the baby’s body through the pelvis and birth canal is the occipital bone, or the lower back of the baby’s head.
 Occipital separation can cause what is known as “posterior fossa subdural hemorrhaging,” which is a type of bleeding in the brain that is rarely immediately diagnosed.
 Symptoms are usually lethargy and extreme irritability within the first few days of life, followed by other worsening symptoms and an enlarged head as the baby grows.
 Occipital osteodiastasis can also cause lacerations to the cerebellum.
 Medical malpractice can occur when the baby is not properly removed from the mother’s vagina and when the baby is not properly diagnosed within the first hours of his or her life.

-At Richards & Richards, LLP, we have been helping families with babies who were born with injuries due to medical malpractice for more than forty-five years.
+At Richards & Richards, LLP, we have been helping families with babies who were born with injuries due to medical malpractice for more than fifty years.
 Attorney Veronica Richards is both a nurse practitioner and an experienced medical malpractice lawyer who has helped hundreds of people and their families who have been injured because of the negligence of a physician or other healthcare workers.
-Call Richards & Richards, LLP today for a free consultation at 866-740-3999 or 412-261-2620, or you can contact us through our website by clicking here.
+Call Richards & Richards, LLP today for a free consultation at 412-261-2620, or you can contact us online today.